Department of Labor Logo United States Department of Labor

 Total, all occupations

-Employment of lodging managers is projected to grow 7 percent from 2022 to 2032, faster than the average for all occupations.
+Employment of lodging managers is projected to grow 10 percent from 2023 to 2033, much faster than the average for all occupations.

 Employment

 Overall travel spending patterns will translate to strong demand for lodging managers in hotels and other lodging establishments.
-However, the growth of short-term rentals has offered competition for traditional hotels, which may limit demand for these workers.
+For example, some employment growth may be driven by an increased need for extended-stay accommodations and by consumer preferences for combined business and leisure travel.
+However, the prevalence of short-term rentals has offered competition for traditional hotels, which may limit demand for these workers.

 Percent Numeric